bitcoinsaigon/bitcoinsaigon.github.io/_posts/2024-06-18-inaugural-satoshi-flea-market-saigon-2024.md

 - **Date:** Afternoon of 28th of July (Sunday) 2024

+***Disclaimer**: In line with current State Bank regulations, no official transactions will be conducted in cryptocurrency during the event.
+VND will be accepted as the means of payment at all booths.*

 ---

 *If you would like to support the work of the Bitcoin Saigon Community - you can donate some of your Sats to us via our [Donation page](https://bitcoinsaigon.org/donate-satoshis)!*